 Election

 The method by which people become community councillors shall be open and transparent.
 Clackmannanshire Council will conduct community council elections to allow a community to establish a community council.
-Clackmannanshire Council is committed to exploring with community councils innovative approaches to encourage greater involvement in community council elections and to enhance the democratic process.
+Clackmannanshire Council is committed to exploring with community councils innovative approaches including the use of modern ICT to encourage greater involvement in community council elections and to enhance the democratic process.

 Election to community councils takes place through three methods, described in Paragraph 8.
 They are: